Sanitation Standards for Barbering Tools Every Pro Should Follow

 Clients may not always understand how infections spread, but they will remember how you made them feel.
 If they leave your chair and later notice a problem, they might blame your service even if your tools looked clean to you.

 The truth is, looking clean is not the same as being clean.
-Clients deserve both.
+That’s why clients deserve both.

-Taking sanitation seriously shows respect.
-It proves that you value not just the final result, but the entire experience.
-In the long run, it helps you stand out in a crowded industry where clients have plenty of choices.
+By taking sanitation seriously, you show respect and care.
+In the long run, it helps you stand out in a busy industry where clients have plenty of options.

 Proper Tool Disinfection Practices